-Skilled workers can earn up to 1500 rupees a day, which is more than enough to live somewhat comfortably in India and still have leftovers to send back to their families in Uttar Pradesh, Bihar and Bengal.
+Skilled workers can earn up to 1500 rupees a day, which is more than enough to live somewhat comfortably and still have leftovers to send back to their families in Uttar Pradesh, Bihar and Bengal.
 This also allows them to pay bills, utilities and taxes in order to be legally living in such areas.
-Dharavi places high importance on education with 60 primarily schools 13 Sec schools and 8 private, that’s right, private schools!
-A properly run system with gyms, clinics, markets and schools, it’s a city in a city.
+Dharavi places high importance on education with 60 primarily schools 13 secondary schools and 8 private.
+That’s right: private schools!
+It’s a properly run system with gyms, clinics, markets and schools; it’s a city in a city.

-Our typical system is take (resources from the planet), make something and throw it away (although is there really any away?).
-A circular economy (for those who don’t know yet) is a system which reuses the resources from ‘waste’ back into the system so it becomes circular, basically making sure nothing goes to waste, everything goes back into the system and making a buck while you’re at it.
+Our typical system is take (resources from the planet), make something and throw it away.
+But a circular economy is a system which reuses the resources from ‘waste’ back into the system so it becomes circular.
+It basically makes sure nothing goes to waste, and everything goes back into the system.

 Circular economy goldmine

 Nothing is wasted in Dharavi.
-From plastics to metals to car batteries, computer parts, fluorescent lights, ballpoint pens, plastic bags, paper and cardboard boxes, wire hangers to literally any scrap material, their economy is run on recycling and reusing waste.
+From plastics and car batteries to computer parts, fluorescent lights, ballpoint pens, plastic bags, paper, cardboard boxes, wire hangers and any scrap material.
+Its economy runs on recycling and reusing waste.
 With the amount of money they earn from each industry, it goes to show how much companies could benefit from sustainable waste management systems.
-If only more corporates could take a leaf out of their book, could we stop running out of landfills?
+If only more corporates could take a leaf out of the Dharavi book, could we stop running out of landfills?

 Plastic recycling mafia chain

-- Sorting and segregation – after receiving all the waste, a few thousand workers sort and separate the waste by recyclables (metals and plastics) and non-recyclables.
+1. Sorting and segregation – after receiving the waste, a few thousand workers sort and separate the waste into recyclables (metals and plastics) and non-recyclables.
 The plastic is then sorted further by colour and quality.

-- Crushing – after which, they are then crushed into tiny plastics, microplastics if you will, with the help of crushing machines made of scrap waste metals.
+2. Crushing – The sorted materials are crushed into tiny plastics, microplastics if you will, with the help of crushing machines made of scrap waste metals.

-- Cleaning – the plastics are then cleaned thoroughly.
+3. Cleaning – the plastics are cleaned thoroughly.

 For all those heavy metals…

 Metals have a simpler recycling path in Dharavi.
-They are simply crushed and melted into metal blocks and resold to industries all over India to be melted and remembered for different purposes.
+They are simply crushed and melted into metal blocks and resold to industries all over India for different purposes.

-They even have a unique relationship with the paint shop owners around Mumbai.
-Collecting all used and thrown away paint cans (the big ones we see at a hardware shop or at a Nippon paint shop), they clean the can inside and out.
-It’s then repainted to look brand new and sold back to the paint shops for them to reuse.
-This process can be done about 4 times before the metal is too weak and then it’s thrown into the regular metal recycling process.
+The locals even have a unique relationship with the paint shop owners around Mumbai; they collect all used and thrown away paint cans, clean them inside and out, repaint them to look brand new, before selling them back to the paint shops for reuse.
+This process can be done about four times before the metal is too weak, and then it’s thrown into the regular metal recycling process.

 Tough like leather

-Can’t talk about Dharavi without at least mentioning it’s leather.
-Dharavi’s leather industry is one of the biggest in the world, being a prominent provider of lifestyle and luxury goods to high-end brands like Zara and Giorgio Armani.
-Despite the ban on cattle slaughter in India, their leather comes mainly from goat and sheepskin.
-It even has it’s own branding and log, they just change when the big brands pay extra for them.
+We can’t talk about Dharavi without mentioning leather.
+Amazingly, Dharavi’s leather industry is one of the biggest in the world.
+It provides leather to multiple lifestyle and luxury goods brands from the high-street (Zara) to the high-end (Giorgio Armani).
+Due to the ban on cattle slaughter in India, the leather comes mainly from goats and sheep.
+It even has it’s own branding and logo, which they switch when big brands pay extra (!).
 Leather industry owners in the slum are what we call ‘humble millionaires’ living in apartments worth up to SGD500,000.

-We all know the obvious animal rights and environmental issues that come along with leather, like every place in the world, it has its ups and downs.
-However, bringing back the mindset of never wasting anything, all the leather scraps, which are like mountains, is turned into energy and reused for other industries like pottery within the slum, helping to literally fuel their economy to what it is today.
-Showing once again, what you could do with waste (not in any way encouraging the slaughter of animals and the greenhouse gases that come along with it).
+We all know the obvious animal rights and environmental issues that come along with leather, but like everything, there are nuances to consider.
+In Dharavi the ‘never wasting anything’ mindset prevails.
+So all leather scraps are turned into energy and reused for other industries like pottery within the slum.
+It literally helps fuel their economy to what it is today.

 And the rest…

-Dharavi’s billion dollar economy stems from the being a circular economy.
-The mindset of not wasting anything may not have come from a sustainability standpoint but more of the need to make a living, but nonetheless, it worked out as a sustainable model.
-Dharavi is a great model of having sustainability at the forefront of your business model is extremely beneficial in the long run and that we should stop looking at it as a last resort to help make our businesses better.
+Dharavi’s billion-dollar economy stems from being a circular economy.
+The mindset of not wasting anything may not have come from a sustainability standpoint, but nonetheless, it works out as a sustainable model.
+Dharavi is a great model of having sustainability at the forefront of business.
+It’s proven to be extremely beneficial and that we should stop looking at it as a last resort to help make our businesses better.